dizmo/Snake/README.md

 Snake consists of the following three components.

 ### Field
 The Field is a two dimensional array (18x18).
 A '1' indicates a wall and '0' indicates empty space.
-The actual field is only 16x16, the advantace to have a bigger array like that is to have the ability to add obstacles.
+The actual field is only 16x16, the advantage to have a bigger array like that is to have the ability to add obstacles.
 <code><pre>field = [
 		[1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1],
         [1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1],